Effective Strategy Execution: The Top 3 People Moves

 The Bottom Line

-Grand plans without effective strategy execution are pretty worthless.
-Make sure you build an organization where employees are engaged, accountable and recognized.
+Grand visions without effective strategy execution is just a plan without impact.
+Make sure you build an organization where employees are engaged, accountable, and recognized enough to move your strategies forward.
 Strategy execution trumps strategy design every time.

 To learn more about effective strategy execution, download Do You Have the Right Culture to Drive Your Growth Strategy Forward?